uccser/cs-field-guide/text/en/chapters/data-representation.md

 Two's Complement is widely used, because it only has one representation for zero, and it allows positive numbers and negative numbers to be treated in the same way, and addition and subtraction to be treated as one operation.

-There are other systems such as One's Complement and Excess-k, but Two's Complement is by far the most widely used in practice.
+There are other systems such as "One's Complement" and "Excess-k", but Two's Complement is by far the most widely used in practice.

 {comment}